SCALE: Self-uncertainty Conditioned Adaptive Looking and Execution for Vision-Language-Action Models: Experiments

-\textbf{Design choices for visual modulation.} Tab.~\ref{tab:visual_design} compares three design choices: (1) modulation target—uni-modal attention in vision encoder $f_{\phi}$ \vs cross-modal attention in VLA $\pi_{\theta}$, (2) modulation strategy—fixed (with binary switching based on $\mathrm{sign}(u_{t-1})$) \vs adaptive (continuous scaling), and (3) uncertainty signal—instantaneous ($u_{t-1}$) \vs change-based ($\Delta u$).
-The last row corresponds to \method.
-Modulating uni-modal attention outperforms cross-modal attention (63.3 \vs 57.4), confirming that adjusting \emph{what} is captured before fusion is more effective than adjusting \emph{how} it is integrated.
-Adaptive outperforms fixed modulation (57.4 \vs 54.8), suggesting that continuous scaling provides finer-grained control than binary switching.
-Change-based outperforms instantaneous uncertainty (63.3 \vs 55.4), supporting our hypothesis that tracking uncertainty transitions better captures changes in scene complexity.
+\paragraph{Design choices for visual modulation.} Tab.~\ref{tab:visual_design} compares three design axes: (1) the modulation target---uni-modal attention in the vision encoder $f_{\phi}$ \vs cross-modal attention in the VLA backbone $\pi_{\theta}$; (2) the modulation strategy---fixed (binary switching on $\mathrm{sign}(u_{t-1})$) \vs adaptive (continuous scaling); and (3) the uncertainty signal---instantaneous ($u_{t-1}$) \vs change-based ($\Delta u_{t-1}$).
+Every configuration improves over the greedy baseline (52.7), and combining the best option along each axis (last row) yields \method (63.3).
+Modulating uni-modal attention outperforms cross-modal attention (63.3 \vs 57.4, $+5.9$), confirming that adjusting \emph{what} is captured before fusion is more effective than reweighting \emph{how} already-encoded features are integrated.
+Adaptive scaling outperforms fixed switching (57.4 \vs 54.8, $+2.6$), as matching modulation strength to the uncertainty level provides finer control than a binary switch.
+Finally, the change-based signal $\Delta u_{t-1}$ surpasses the instantaneous $u_{t-1}$ by the widest margin (63.3 \vs 55.4, $+7.9$), supporting our hypothesis that perception should respond to \emph{transitions} in scene complexity rather than absolute uncertainty.